 Surveys commonly are weighted to the number of telephone lines in each respondent’s home to adjust for the higher probability of selection of multiple-line households.
-ABC News has studied the effect of such weighting (Merkle and Langer, Public Opinion Quarterly, Vol. 72 No.1, Spring 2008) concluding that it carries the risk of distortion, and, when done properly, has no meaningful impact on the data.
+ABC News has studied the effect of such weighting (Merkle & Langer, Public Opinion Quarterly, Spring 2008) concluding that it carries the risk of distortion, and, when done properly, has no meaningful impact on the data.
 ABC News polls therefore are not weighted to the number of household phone lines.

 Poll results may deviate from full population values because they rely on a sample rather than a census of the full population.
 Sampling error can be calculated when probability sampling methods, such as those described here, are employed, using the standard formula (at the 95 percent confidence level) of (SQRT(.25/sample size))*1.96, plus adjustment for design effects.
-There can be other sources of differences in polls, such as question wording and order, design effect from clustering in an area probability sample, systematic non-coverage or selection bias.
+There can be other sources of differences in polls, such as question wording and order and systematic noncoverage or selection bias.

 As a function of sample size, sampling error is higher for subgroups.
-We analyze subgroups only as small as 100 cases (or very near it), for which the error margin is 10 percentage points.
+We analyze subgroups only as small as 100 cases (or very near it).
 See our fuller description of sampling error here and our online margin-of-error calculator here.

 A survey’s response rates represents its contact rate (the number of households reached out of total telephone numbers dialed, excluding an estimate of nonworking and business numbers) multiplied by its cooperation rate (the number of individuals who complete interviews out of total households reached).